 WATERTOWN, SD – A major donation from Schuneman Equipment Company will offer Lake Area Technical College’s Diesel Technology students valuable hands-on experience with the latest engine technology.
 Through the Lake Area Technical College Foundation, the company has donated a John Deere diesel engine, which was removed from a new combine with less than 100 hours.

-“We are very excited to provide this John Deere 13.5L engine to the Diesel Program at Lake Area Technical Institute,” said Tom Schuneman, General Manager at Schuneman Equipment Company.
+“We are very excited to provide this John Deere 13.5L engine to the Diesel Program at Lake Area Technical College,” said Tom Schuneman, General Manager at Schuneman Equipment Company.
 “It is our hope they will be able to use this engine as a training module to give students real-world learning opportunities on the newest engine technology from John Deere.
 LATI is running a very well-respected program and sending well-trained students into the work force and we are honored to partner and work with them.”